corygleisinger17-cmd/SafeHaven/Product/Domain_Model.md

 - Insurance
 - Certificate

-Documents should always be associated with an inventory item whenever practical.
+Documents should always be associated with an Assets whenever practical.

 ---

 ## Photo

-Represents images associated with an inventory item.
+Represents images associated with an Assets.

 Examples